In-game HTTP requests

 Enable HTTP requests

 The HttpService:GetAsync(), HttpService:PostAsync(), and HttpService:RequestAsync() methods aren't enabled by default.
-To send requests, you must Allow HTTP Requests under Game Settings for your experience.
+To send requests, you must Allow HTTP Requests under Experience Settings for your game.

 Use in plugins